 This student rent calculator is a good resource to help you determine your budget.

-We have an allocation of 55 rooms in the University of London Intercollegiate Halls, offering a range of different options – catered and un-catered accommodation, en-suite rooms, studios and single bedrooms.
+LSHTM does not have its own student accommodation, however we do have a limited allocation of rooms in the University of London Intercollegiate Halls, offering a range of different options – catered and self-catered accommodation, en-suite rooms, studios and single bedrooms.

 Before you leave for the UK:

-Sufficient funds to pay your deposit (usually one month’s rent) and the first month’s rent
+- Sufficient funds to pay your deposit (up to 5 weeks' rent) and the first month’s rent

-References from previous landlords (in English ideally) - not essential, but a good idea
+- References from previous landlords (in English) - not essential, but a good idea